GIScience/gis-training-resource-center/spanish/_sources/content/Module_3/en_module_3_public_health_ex_1.md

 % HERE MAYBE HAVE SOME ENTRIES IN THE ADM2 COLUMN USE FRENCH NAMES OR HAVE SOME TYPOS (MAX 2 or 3).
 BUT SHOW HOW YOU HAVE TO CLEAN DATA TO MAKE THINGS WORK.
 CHECK THE LOG AND THEN RERUN

 In this step, we want to enrich the layer containing the healthsites with additional data on the capacity of the healthsites.
-The layer `Healthsite_capacities.csv` contains information about the bed capacity in the pediatric care unit as well as the cold chain capacity.
+The layer `tcd_healthsite_capacities.csv` contains information about the bed capacity in the pediatric care unit as well as the cold chain capacity.
 This information is valuable to identify the capacity of the health sector to treat acute measles cases and coordinate a vaccination campaign.

-:::{admonition} Gathering the information on capacities In a realistic scenario, these data might have been collected during a rapid facility assessment led by the Ministry of Health and Red Cross volunteers.
+:::{admonition} Gathering the information on capacities In a realistic scenario, this data might have been collected during a rapid facility assessment led by the Ministry of Health and Red Cross volunteers.
 Because data collection was decentralised and partially paper-based, some facility names differ slightly across datasets (e.g., spelling variants, abbreviations).
 When performing joins, pay attention to such inconsistencies.
 :::